yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ## RecalList

 Firstly, we will generate a table containing potential recalibrant CH2 homologous series using the RecalList function.
-As in input, we will use the Unambig1 dataframe which we generated in the MFAssignCHO function:
+As in input, we will use the Unambig dataframe which we generated in the MFAssignCHO function:

 > <hands-on-title> Finding recalibrant series </hands-on-title>
 >